-In this introductory course in studio ceramics students learn how to create functional ceramic art forms from clay.
-The basic techniques in hand building and modeling, as well as glazing and firing, will be introduced.
-Offered Fall.
+Ceramics I is designed to be an introductory course in studio ceramics.
+Students learn how to create functional ceramic art forms from clay.
+The basic techniques in hand building and modeling, as well as glazing and firing will be introduced.
+Fall.